-Discover What's On across Eyre Peninsula
+Discover what's on across Eyre Peninsula

 WHAT'S ON

 Send your event details to jarrad.delaney@austcommunitymedia.com.au.
-Events to be listed at the discretion of The Port Lincoln Times.
+Events to be listed at the discretion of The Times.